- Working with Portescap

 In the simplest versions of such turn table analyzers where speed is not a primary issue, stepper motors are a reliable, cost effective method of meeting the analyzer’s functional requirements.
 The current in each phase has to be commuted many times per revolution in a stepper motor, as a stepper motor is essentially a BLDC motor with many poles.
 For instance, a 2-phase stepper with 100 steps / revolution will need 25 current reversions in each phase to make one full revolution.
 A primary advantage to analyzers that utilize stepper motors is that they have many stable positions (steps) per revolution while providing a high torque for a given size (as an example, a Portescap 16 mm Disc Magnet Motor can offer up to 5-6 mNm of torque).
 The disadvantage of utilizing a stepper motor is that it is not able to run at high speed (>2000 rpm), due to the inductance combined with the commutation frequency, and iron losses (current reversed so many times).

 That said, a range of steppers - from permanent magnet to hybrid to linear - are available to satisfy analyzer application needs.
 Permanent magnet can-stack steppers are suitable for analyzers when space and power demands are critical.
 Hybrid steppers are small, powerful and cost effective enough to be used in analyzers.
-Linear stepper systems are also ideally suited for many analyzer applications, offering advantages such as limited maintenance or wear, simplicity of integration and part reduction versus standard rotary systems.
+Offering advantages such as limited maintenance or wear, simplicity of integration and part reduction versus standard rotary systems, linear stepper systems are also ideally suited for many analyzer applications.
 Rotary systems typically need translation mechanisms to transfer rotary motion to linear motion, thus increasing part count and integration complexity.
 Linear steppers are ideal for analyzers requiring light loads and open-loop performance, and due to the lower inertia associated with fewer components, they can typically accelerate faster than rotary systems.

 For high throughput applications - those where over a thousand assays are analyzed in an hour - high efficiency and higher speed motors such as brush DC coreless motors are a suitable choice.
 Their low rotor inertia (a 22 mm diameter Portescap motor has motor inertia in the range of (10 – 30) x 10-6 kgm2) along with short mechanical time constant makes them ideally suited for such applications.
 As an example, a Portescap 22 mm motor brush coreless DC motor offers no-load speed of 8,000 rpm and a mechanical time constant of 6.8 milliseconds.
 The time required for the motor to attain such speeds is governed by the equation: